2020PB/police-brutality/reports/Oregon.md

 ### Police shove protesters and press, kick journalist's camera | September 28th

-Police shove press and protesters down the street after declaring unlawful assembly.
+After declaring unlawful assembly, police shove press and protesters down the street near 3rd and Madison.
 The filmer, a journalist, is caught in the crowd and struck by a police officer with a baton.
 The filmer drops his camera, which is then stepped on and kicked by police.

 tags: baton, journalist, property-destruction, protester, push, shove, strike

 id: or-portland-383

-geolocation:
+geolocation: 45.5149116,-122.677269

 **Links**